 It is always prudent to determine when it is time to replace your appliances.
-It can save you hundreds or even thousands of dollars, which you might end up spending on recurring appliance repairs and maintenance.
+It can save you hundreds or even thousands of dollars, which you might end up spending on recurring appliance repair and maintenance.
 Here are some of the signs that it could be time to get a new appliance:

 When the appliance is too old